 “Despite significant advances in surgical techniques and understanding of abdominal wall anatomy and function, the rate of incisional hernias following laparotomy incision remains high.
 Due to this and the realization that long-term outcomes of repair of incisional hernias are suboptimal, there has been an increased emphasis on hernia prevention.
 The two main focuses related to hernia prevention have been suture techniques for laparotomy closures and the concept of prophylactic mesh augmentation (PMA) in patients at high risk for incisional hernias.”1

-An incisional hernia develops as a result of your ostomy surgery.
+An incisional hernia develops as a result of ostomy surgery.
 It consists in part of the intestine lodging inside the incision.
 It occurs when the intestine finds its way through an incision that was not fully closed (right after surgery) or that was not properly sealed leaving a defect (an opening).
 An ostomy patient may develop an incisional hernia at any point in time: soon after or years after the surgery.

-Symptoms of an Incisional Hernia:
+Symptoms of an Incisional Hernia

 The main symptom of an incisional hernia is a bulge in the abdominal area.
 Aside from a disturbing appearance, it is painless while at rest or under no exertion.
 If you are physically active or make use of your abdominal muscles, pain will normally surface.
 Once at rest pain vanishes.
-If the bulge hurts, or if there is vomiting, stomy blockage, or no secretions, you must contact your ostomy health professional immediately.
+If the bulge hurts, or if there is vomiting, ostomy blockage, or no secretions, you must contact your ostomy health professional immediately.

-Treatment of an Incisional hernia:
+Treatment of an Incisional hernia

 Your ostomy surgeon will determine a course of action that may include the following: